JMB-Scripts/SAXS-Graphs/README.md

 # SAXS-Graphs
-Regain control of your SAXS data
+Regain control of your SAXS data.
-This Python script is designed to process SAXS (Small Angle X-ray Scattering) data and to generate results such as the Guinier approximation, the Kratky graph and the volume of correlation.
+This Python script is designed to process SAXS (Small Angle X-ray Scattering) data and to generate results such as the Guinier approximation, the Kratky graph and the volume of correlation in a text file format.
+Then you can make YOUR OWN representations for these graphs, with YOUR preferred software (Excel, Prism, Origin etc.).
 ## User manual

 # Prerequisites